Spomky-Labs/u2f-php/doc/PublicKeyCredentialCreation.md

 </html>
 ```

-**It is important to store this request in the session for the next step.**
-**This request object will be needed to check the response from the device.**
+**It is important to store this request (variable `$publicKeyCredentialCreationOptions`) in the session for the next step; this object will be needed to check the response from the device.**

 # Response Handling